MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 **Mobile applications** developed with [Ionic][ionic] and [Angular][angular] uses the [Angular router][angular-router] for navigation.

-This router is a **URL based system**, meaning that your app will display pages depending on the current URL state.
+This router uses a **URL based system**, meaning that your app will display pages depending on the current URL state.

+> Even though Ionic apps on mobile devices **don't show any address bars**, they do use URLs internally.

 From the [Angular Router documentation][angular-router]: